steveshogren/blog-source/source/_posts/2016-02-19-pop-culture-architecture.markdown

 Pop Culture Architecture is the current "fad" of the day.
-I have seen it be microservices, business capabilities, CQRS, service-oriented architecture, Domain-Driven Design, and MVC.
+I have seen it be microservices, business capabilities, CQRS, service-oriented architecture, Domain-Driven Design, test driven development, ORMs, ActiveRecord, and MVC.
 Each of these have been fashionable at some point.

 Fashion is ultimately a signaling mechanism for status.
 We are attracted to fashionable architectures because they signal we have worked on elite teams.
 The